CluedIn-io/CluedIn.Documentation/docs/110-key-terms-and-features/100-entity-codes.md

 - TOC
 {:toc}

-A code is a way to instruct CluedIn to know what a completely unique reference to a clue is.
-If two clues have identical codes, they will be merged during processing.
+A **code (identifier)** is a mechanism that CluedIn uses to define the **uniqueness** of a golden record.
+During processing, if two clues share the **same code**, they are **merged** into a single golden record.
+This ensures that data from different sources is unified under a consistent, unique identifier.

 **Example**